-But even if you’re not planning on becoming a full-time programmer, learning how to code and having that kind of knowledge and experience can have substantial benefits for your career and further job opportunities.
+But even if you’re not planning on becoming a full-time programmer or coder, learning how to code and having that kind of knowledge and experience can have substantial benefits for your career and further job opportunities.
 In today’s competitive job market, the smartest workers are those who are able to leverage technology to their advantage — no matter their job title.

 Not sure if you want to tackle the challenge?
 Here are five reasons and benefits of learning to code that will add serious value to your career.

 1. Become versatile and invaluable.

-Learning a skill such as coding, signals to your employer that you are resourceful, tech-savvy, and versatile.
+Learning a coding skill, signals your employer that you are resourceful, tech-savvy, and versatile.
 They will lean on you for tasks beyond the scope of your current position, and this will lead to opportunities within your career you never knew existed.

 What if you work in finance?
 Manufacturing?
 Agriculture?
 Entertainment?
 Medicine?
 Code is powering technology in virtually every industry across the globe.
 Understanding how these technologies work will help you become your team’s most valuable employee.
 Your supervisor and co-workers can rely on you to help manage the website, build promotional emails, navigate or debug new software — the possibilities are endless.

-Monopolizing a skill at work is a surefire way to become indispensable, and coding will help you do just that.
+Specializing in skill at work is a surefire way to become invaluable, and coding languages will help you do just that.

 2. Communicate effectively with technical teammates.

-Understanding code is crucial if you frequently collaborate with the technical members of your team.
-Without a basic understanding of how various technologies work, no engineer will take you seriously, and — let’s face it — you need them.
+Understanding computer programming is crucial if you frequently collaborate with the technical members of your team.
+Without a basic understanding of how various technologies work, no software engineer will take you seriously, and — let’s face it — you need them.

 Marketing, HR, finance — no matter your department, you rely on software to help you do your job.
 And who gets these programs up and running?
 Engineers.